IrynaUkr/bookshop/README.md

 - Run the Spring Boot application:  `./mvnw spring-boot:run`

-- Test the application using the prepared API requests: Located in com/bookshop/controller/requests
+- Test the application using the prepared API requests: Located in com/bookshop/controller/requests,
+- use `com/bookshop/controller/requests/UserLogin.http` post request to generate JWT token, and update it in the header of the other requests.

 ### Running the Application in Docker